We have the answers to your questions about the content, structure and the types of

 Practice tests and materials are available free on the ACT website.

-ACT makes arrangements for test takers that need special accommodations.
-However,
+You can make arrangements for test takers that need special accommodations by submitting